andrewc2020/frontend/README.md

 Yarn has replaced npm for all except playwright an e2e test runner from Microsoft

+A Dockerfile has been added which builds a production image.

+Run the image using a command such as docker run -d -p 8080:8080 andrewc2020/frontend

 This is my prefered starting point for TDD